 The IEEE 802.22 systems are designed for operation in rural areas where the population density is likely to be low.
 However, , an IEEE 802.22 base station (BS) covers a large area typically with 30 km radius implying a reasonable cost per geographical unit of coverage.
 The CPEs are expected to be inexpensive and hence cost for overall network performance would be reasonable.

 c) Consideration of installation costs

-This amendment will be later combined to the base 802.22 standard resulting in an updated version of IEEE std.
-802.22-2011.
 Installation costs will be those of the updated base standard and are expected to be reasonable.